VincenzoFerrero/PyDamp/README.md

 ## Example
 There is an embedded example to test PyDamp on your machine.
 The example adds a simple vacuum product to your local OSU design repository.
+Important: You need the 'Example_Product_input.yaml' and 'PyDamp_Server.yaml' files in the directory that you run the command line execution. (download these files from github)
 To run the example -
 Pip:
 ```sh